Your Partner for Managing IT

 SIAM – the proven approach to governing multiple suppliers

-How can a client ensure effective governance of multiple suppliers delivering its information and communication technology?
-The proven approach of choice is SIAM – Service Integration and Management.
-It represents a practical school of thought for efficiently managing the challenges that arise from having multiple suppliers.
-SIAM provides a structured set of measures for steering and controlling the services delivered by suppliers—”providers”—as an integrated whole.
+How can a client ensure the management of a wide range of suppliers for its own information and communication technology?
+The tried and tested means of choice is “SIAM” – Service Integration and Management.
+A practical school of thought for the efficient management of tasks arising from a large number of suppliers.
+SIAM offers a catalog of measures for the management and control of the services provided by the suppliers – “providers” – as a whole.

 Step‑by‑step SIAM implementation without intervening in existing contracts

-From a contractual perspective, at least, the “Discovery & Strategy” phase of establishing a SIAM multi-provider environment involves conducting due diligence on any existing IT outsourcing contracts already in place at the client.
+At least from a contractual point of view, the “Discovery & Strategy” phase of a SIAM multi-provider environment to be created means a due diligence of any existing IT outsourcing contracts with the client.

-If the client does not yet have any existing outsourcing contracts—either generally or in the targeted area—a SIAM multi-provider environment can be established during the “Plan & Build” key stage for all planned providers, including the service integrator, with an immediate “full transition” based on a largely uniform contractual framework.
+If the client does not yet have any existing outsourcing contracts in general or in the targeted area, a SIAM multi-provider environment with an immediate “overall transition” can be set up in the “Plan & Build” key stage for all intended providers including the service integrator on the basis of a fundamentally standardized set of contracts.

-Existing contracts at the client must then be reviewed for their compatibility with, and ability to be supplemented for, a SIAM multi-provider environment—and, in a worst-case scenario, for their remaining contract term.
-A model for the chronological sequence of all potential provider transitions toward SIAM should be developed and assessed.
-At the same time, it is advisable to explore whether existing providers are willing to integrate into a more transparent and significantly easier-to-manage SIAM multi-provider environment.
+The client’s existing contracts must then be checked for their compatibility and ability to be supplemented for a SIAM multi-provider environment and – worst case – for their remaining contract term.
+A model of the chronological sequence of all possible provider transitions towards SIAM should be devised and examined.
+At the same time, it would be advisable to make inquiries with existing providers to ascertain their willingness to integrate into a more transparent and much easier to manage SIAM multi-provider environment.

 Considering the actual “maturity level” of all parties involved